 You have the right to object to direct marketing from the association, this may include post repair surveys, tenant satisfaction questionnaires, tenant profiling etc. To withdraw consent at any time, please contact the Data Protection Officer at firstname.lastname@example.org.

 Housing 21 recognises its responsibility for protecting the privacy of your personal information.
-You have a legal right to see the personal information we hold about you; this is called a subject access request and by law we have 1 month to respond to you.
+You have a legal right to see the personal information we hold about you; this is called a subject access request and by law we have 30 calendar days to respond to you.
 We will seek to comply with your request however there may be some circumstances where it may not be possible to comply with your request fully, i.e., we may refuse or charge for requests that are manifestly unfounded or excessive.
-If your request is refused, we will write to you within 1 month to advise, you will then have the right to complain to the supervisory authority and to seek a judicial remedy.
+If your request is refused, we will write to you within 30 calendar days to advise you why, you will then have the right to complain to the supervisory authority and to seek a judicial remedy.

-We have a document retention policy in place which outlines how long we keep different types of information for: please click here to view the Document Retention Schedule.
+We have a Document Retention Policy & Procedure and Retention Schedule in place, which outlines how long we keep different types of information for.
 This policy is regularly reviewed based around good practice guidance issued by the National Housing Federation.

 We collect various types of information from visitors to our websites.